Frank Burr Mallory: Early life and education

-Mallory was born in Cleveland, Ohio on November 12, 1862 to George Burr and Anne (Faragher) Mallory, and received his medical degree in 1890 from Harvard Medical School.
+Mallory was born in Cleveland, Ohio on November 12, 1862 to George Burr and Anne (Faragher) Mallory.
+He received his A.B. degree from Harvard College in 1886 and his medical degree from Harvard Medical School in 1890.
 He became an assistant pathologist at Boston City Hospital in 1891, working under William Thomas Councilman.

-He married Persis McClain Tracy of Chautauqua, New York in 1893.

 In 1893 Mallory traveled to Europe to train under Hans Chiari in Prague and Ernst Ziegler in Freiburg.

+Career

-After returning to Harvard, he became an assistant professor in 1896, and associate professor of pathology in 1901.
-He became professor of pathology at Harvard Medical School from 1928 to 1932.
+After returning to Harvard from Europe, he became an assistant professor in 1896, and associate professor of pathology in 1901.
+He was professor of pathology at Harvard Medical School from 1928 to 1932.

-His contributions in the field of pathology included improving techniques and standardisation of tissue staining; his book, written with James Homer Wright, was the standard textbook in this field.
-He also studied the function of histiocytes, he confirmed that the whooping cough bacillus discovered by Jules Bordet was the causative agent, and he worked on improvements in classification of tumours, particularly meningiomas, and cirrhosis of the liver.
+His contributions in the field of pathology included improving techniques and standardization of tissue staining; his book, written with James Homer Wright, was the standard textbook in this field.
+He also studied the function of histiocytes, he confirmed that the whooping cough bacillus discovered by Jules Bordet was the causative agent, and he worked on improvements in classification of tumors, particularly meningiomas, and cirrhosis of the liver.

+Mallory was one of the co-founders of the American Association for Cancer Research in 1907, and served two terms as its president: in 1910-1911, and again in 1929-1930.
 He was president of the American Association of Pathologists and Bacteriologists in 1910, and was its treasurer from 1911 to 1940.
-He was the editor of the Journal of Medical Research from 1923, and then founding editor of the American Journal of Pathology from 1925 to 1940.
+In 1923 he became editor-in-chief of the Journal of Medical Research and, when that journal became the American Journal of Pathology in 1925, he continued to serve in the same capacity until 1940.